prikhi/sysadmintools/README.rst

 You can run just ``make`` to see all the formats you can build.
 You might want ``make latexpdf`` to generate a PDF of the documentation.

+If you are writing documentation, run ``make livehtml`` to open the docs in your browser, and automatically rebuild the documentation & refresh the page when a source file is modified.

-TODO: Add playbooks for VM servers
+TODO: Add playbooks for VMs

 .. _Ansible: http://www.ansible.com/home